Last updated on July 5th, 2022 at 01:17 pm

-The bottom of my resume lists a small portfolio of my online work with one of them being the 8 Women Dream blog.
+The bottom of my resume lists a small portfolio of my online work with one of them being a blog.

 I didn’t give much thought to whether listing this project helps (or hurts) my ability to obtain work — or achieve my dreams.
-I reveal the blog because I’m honest, it’s what I do in my spare time, and I’m proud of being a publisher on the Internet.
+I reveal the blog because I’m honest, it’s what I do in my spare time, and I’m proud of my work.

-Sometimes dreamers are two facades rolled into one person: the diligent worker at their 9 to 5 corporate job, who then rolls out their dream after the kids have gone to bed.
-Others don’t start their dreams until after the kids have graduated from college, or they’ve decided to retire.
+Sometimes dreamers are two facades rolled into one person: the diligent worker at their 9 to 5 corporate job, who then rolls out their dream after the kids have gone to bed, or the person that doesn’t start their dreams until after the kids have graduated from college, or they’ve decided to retire.

-I just happened to start my publishing dream because I fell in love with blogging by writing stories on a laptop upon my bed.
+I just happened to start my online dream because I fell in love with blogging by writing stories on a laptop on my bed.

-But recently I’ve wondered about disclosing my dream due to the varied reactions from executives at the idea that I publish 8 Women Dream, and openly admit that I currently suffer from writer’s block on my mom blog, A Week In The Life of A Redhead.
+But recently I’ve wondered about disclosing my dream due to the varied reactions from executives at the idea that I blog in several places, and openly admit that I currently suffer from writer’s block on my mom blog, A Week In The Life of A Redhead.
 I’ve received looks like I studied Benkala Sign Language for a trip to Ireland.

-I still think corporate America is afraid of Web 2.0 and the very social aspect of our lives online.
+I still think corporate America is afraid of the very social aspect of our lives online.

 I can still hear the sweet, soft whisper of his heavily accented voice over the phone when he called me from the latest city of his corporate entanglements – always ready to save me from myself . . .

-Catherine, don’t tell employers about your life on the Internet.
+Catherine, don’t tell employers about your social media or blogs.

-I’d fall back on my bed with the cell phone pressed tight against my right ear, like some tight egg facial keeping me from making an expression — not wanting to miss one delicious point pouring out of his heavily accented mouth — all the while concealing the fact that his honesty sometimes hurt my feelings.
+I’d fall back on my bed with the cell phone pressed tight against my right ear, like some tight egg facial keeping me from making an expression — not wanting to miss one delicious point pouring out of his heavily accented mouth — all the while concealing the fact that his honesty too often hurts my feelings.

 He was the perfect corporate executive.

-I often wanted to ignore his advice, but the fact that he traveled in the kind of technology circles budding 15-year-old programmers only dream of, I understood that his point of view reflected the thoughts of CEO’s who felt that your personal life and business life were one in the same.
+I often wanted to ignore his advice, but the fact that he traveled in the kind of technology circles budding 15-year-old programmers only dream of, I understood that his point of view reflected the thoughts of CEOs who felt that your personal life and business life were one and the same.
 To him, the Internet was a scary place of permanent embarrassment and possible career ruin.

 What life on the Internet?